Materials-Consortia/OPTIMADE/optimade.rst

 database-provider-specific properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- **Description**: Database providers are allowed to insert database-provider-specific entries in the output of both standard entry types and database-provider-specific entry types.
+- **Description**: Database providers are allowed to add database-provider-specific properties in the output of both standard entry types and database-provider-specific entry types.
+  These database-provider-specific properties can be nested fields within other fields.
+  For example: the database-provider-specific property :property:`_exmpl_oxydation_state`, can be placed within the OPTIMADE :field:`species` field.

 - **Type**: Decided by the API implementation.
   MUST be one of the OPTIMADE `Data types`_.
 - **Requirements/Conventions**: